bekk/bekk-christmas/post/kotlin/wip-coroutines-asynchronous-flow.md

 }
 ```

-The difference between this code snippet and the above is that what was previously `images` is now `imagesChannel` which is now a channel of images instead of a `List` of images.
-When we now iterate over these values they will be presented the second `send(image)` is called in the `channelOfImages()` function.
+The difference between this code snippet and the above is that what was previously `images` is now imagesChannel.
+We have replaced a list of images with a channel of images.
+When we iterate over the channel these values will be presented the instance `send(image)` is called in the `channelOfImages()` function.
 What is happening is that the `channelOfImages()` starts a coroutine and works together with the coroutine in the `runBlocking` scope.

 So the code stays about the same as it were before, only now we can process the data the moment it is available from the API.
-Pretty nice, but there is a problem with `Channel`.
+Pretty nice, but there is a problem with `Channels`.
 They are hot 🔥

 A `Channel` is called hot because in practice it stays alive and runs as a coroutine the moment `channelOfImages()` is called.
 And why is this a problem you say🤔 This could be a problem when the coroutine that is receiving data from the `Channel` suddenly has an exception and are not able to receive anymore.
 In this case `Channel` will just live on doing nothing because it is unable to send its data to anyone and finish its work.
 When working with files or network connections this could prove to be a real problem as we will not be able to close either.